Govind-techie/LeetCode/README.md

   *Given the total number of courses and a list of prerequisite pairs, determine if it is possible to finish all courses.
   The solution models the problem as a directed graph and uses Depth-First Search (DFS) to detect cycles.
 If a cycle is detected, it means there is a circular dependency and not all courses can be completed.
   Time complexity is **O(V + E)**, where V is the number of courses and E is the number of prerequisite pairs.*

+- **Problem 785: Is Graph Bipartite?**
+  *Given an undirected graph, determine if it is bipartite (i.e., its nodes can be colored with two colors such that no two adjacent nodes share the same color).
+  The solution uses Breadth-First Search (BFS) to attempt coloring the graph and checks for conflicts.
+If a conflict is found, the graph is not bipartite.
+  Time complexity is **O(V + E)**, where V is the number of vertices and E is the number of edges.*

 ---